 HUD 161 Graphic Communication.
-(3) F, S
+(3)

-Development of drawing skills and understanding of the graphic communication systems used by planning, homebuilding, and landscape architecture professions.
+Develops drawing skills and understanding of the graphic communication systems used by planning, homebuilding, and landscape architecture professions.
 Studio.
-Cross-listed as PLA 161.
-Credit is allowed for only HUD 161 PLA 161.
+Cross-listed as PLA 161/PUP 161.
+Credit is allowed for only HUD 161 or PLA 161 or PUP 161.

-HUD 201 Introduction to Housing and Urban Development.
-(3) S Perspectives and issues concerning HUD.
+HUD 201 Introduction to Housing and Urban Development, (3)

+Perspectives and issues concerning HUD.
 Guest lectures by interdisciplinary faculty and private, public, and nonprofit practitioners.

 HUD 301 Housing and Community Design and Development.
+(3)

-(3) F Single and multi-family housing, residential neighborhoods, and planned communities.
+Single and multi-family housing, residential neighborhoods, and planned communities.
 Affordability in owner-occupied and rental housing.
 First-time, move-up, and adult markets.

 HUD 302 Housing Production Process.
-(3) S
+(3) spring